Shannon's law (Arizona): Shannon Smith Memorial

-Shannon Smith had been an award-winning athlete and honor student, and had graduated from the eighth grade a few weeks prior to her death.
+Shannon Smith had been an award-winning athlete and honor student, and had completed eighth grade a few weeks prior to her death.
 While she stood in her backyard talking on the telephone with a friend, a stray bullet hit her in her head, causing instant death.
 Smith's death sparked a furor among Arizona residents.
 Her funeral was attended by approximately 1,300 people.
 A sunflower monument, made with melted metal from confiscated firearms, was raised in her honor at Madison Meadows Middle School by her classmates and friends.
 Nearly $20,000 in donations for the monument were primarily raised by Shannon's friends and classmates holding car washes.